Freight Shipping from Kent to Kansas City

 How much does it cost to ship freight from Kent to Kansas City?

-Full truckload (FTL) rates from Kent, WA to Kansas City, KS currently range from $4,171-$5,141 for a standard dry van load over the 1,940-mile route.
+Full truckload (FTL) rates from Kent, WA to Kansas City, KS currently range $4,171-$5,141 (roughly $2.17-$2.68 per mile over 1,940 miles).
 LTL shipments typically cost $1,267-$2,049 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kent to Kansas City?